Indomie

 Indomie is an instant noodle brand produced by the Indonesian company Indofood.
-Indomie has been mentioned as the largest instant noodle manufacturer in the world with 17 factories.
+Indomie is among the leading instant noodle manufacturers in the world, with 17 factories.
 Over 19 billion packs of Indomie are produced annually, and exported to more than 80 countries.
-Indomie has been produced mainly in Indonesia since its initial launch in June 1972.
-It has also been produced in Nigeria since 1995, Turkey since 2010 and Serbia since 2016.
+Indomie has been produced primarily in Indonesia since its launch in 1972.
+It has also been produced in Nigeria since 1995, Turkey since 2010, and Serbia since 2016.
 Since its introduction in the region in the 1980s, Indomie has become increasingly popular in African countries.

 Background

-Etymology

-Indomie's name is derived from "Indo" for "Indonesia" and "mie", an older spelling of the Indonesian word for "noodles", "mi".

 History

+Indomie's name is a portmanteau from Indo for "Indonesia" and mie, an older spelling of the Indonesian word for "noodles", mi.

 Instant noodles were introduced into the Indonesian market in 1969.
-Indofood is one of Indonesia's largest pre-packaged food companies which was founded in 1982 by Sudono Salim (1916–2012), an Indonesian tycoon who also owned Bogasari Flour Mills.
+Indofood is one of Indonesia's largest pre-packaged food companies, which was founded in 1982 by Sudono Salim (1916–2012), an Indonesian tycoon who also owned Bogasari Flour Mills.

-The Indomie instant noodle brand was first produced in June of 1972 by PT Sanmaru Food Manufacturing Co.
-Ltd. with the Indomie Kuah Rasa Kaldu Ayam (chicken broth) flavour and followed by the Indomie Kuah Rasa Kari Ayam (chicken curry) flavour in 1980.
+The Indomie instant noodle brand was first produced in June 1972 by PT Sanmaru Food Manufacturing Co.
+Ltd. with the Indomie Kuah Rasa Kaldu Ayam (chicken broth) flavour with the Indomie Kuah Rasa Kari Ayam (chicken curry) flavour being produced later in 1980.
 In 1982, PT Sanmaru Food launched its first dry variant (served without soup), Indomie Mi Goreng (fried noodles), which quickly became popular in the Indonesian market.

 In 1984, PT Sanmaru Food was acquired by PT Sarimi Asli Jaya, which was owned by Bogasari flour mills, before they merged into PT Indofood Sukses Makmur Tbk in 1994.
 Indomie accounted for around 70 per cent of the instant noodle market in Indonesia in 2010.

 Indomie won multiple awards, including the Lausanne Index Prize (L.I.P.), the Indonesia Best Brand Award (IBBA), the Most Effective Ad Award, the Indonesia Consumer Satisfaction Award (ICSA), and the Indonesia Best Packaging Award.